Senryoku/SEngine/README.md

 # TODO
 ## Major
  * Clean the ECS API (A LOT!)
- * Convert Light(s) to components (using Transformation for positionning and direction)
  * A true Scene manager... (and an octree)
  * Develop a scene file format and use it.
  * Write a editor for this format.